Skip to content

 Glasgow City Council

 Glasgow City Council recognises that reaching net zero and building resilience to climate change is a challenge for businesses.
-To help meet this, and to help address the challenge of rising energy costs, as part of its Green Deal, the city council is introducing a new Green Business Grant and a programme of targeted Green Business Support for small and medium-sized enterprises.
+To help meet this, and to help address the challenge of rising energy costs, as part of its Green Deal, the city council has introduced a new Green Business Grant and a programme of targeted Green Business Support for small and medium-sized enterprises.

 The programme builds on national programmes to enable changes that will reduce the impact of the energy crisis whilst tackling climate change.
 It is part of Glasgow's Green Deal, a nine-year mission to transform the city's economy to tackle the climate and ecological emergency.